 Drawing blood samples from your arm or securing a saliva sample and sending to a laboratory for testing.
 This is typically done at hospital, laboratory or clinic.
-Note: Currently, no–charge and minimum charge genetic testing (blood or saliva) is available to eligible individuals via KIDNEYCODE and Renasight.
-Both programs also include complimentary genetic counseling.
+Learn more about Genetic Testing opportunities on our Genetics Page.

 Taking pictures of your kidneys in motion with an ultrasound machine.
 This is typically done at a hospital because special imaging equipment is needed.

 Collecting a sample of urine in a cup and sending it to a laboratory for testing.
 This can be done in your doctor’s office or at hospital, laboratory or clinic.

 Administering a hearing test in which you listen for sounds and respond.
 Typically done at an audiologist’s office (hearing specialist) because special sound and computer equipment is needed.

 Undergoing a biopsy, a procedure in which a nephrologist takes a sample of tissue from your kidney to send to a laboratory for testing.
 Anesthesia is administered so you sleep during the biopsy to avoid moving and discomfort.
 Typically, this procedure is done in a hospital with no overnight stay necessary.